slimjack/IWC/README.md

         });
     });
     ```
 2. **Content synchronization**.
 For example, you have a list of items in one window and details are displayed in another window.
-You can use EventBus to notify details window about selection changes.
+You can use 'EventBus' to notify details window about selection changes.
 3. **Single window**.
-If you have special window which should be opened in one instance, use WindowMonitor:
+If you have special window which should be opened in one instance, use 'WindowMonitor':

     ```js
     function openSpecialWindow () {